-A place to begin again: Catholic Charities of Diocese of Wilmington helps homeless find hope at Bethany House - opinion - The Dialog
+A place to begin again: Catholic Charities of Diocese of Wilmington helps homeless find hope at Bethany House - Sheila O'Hagan McGirl - The Dialog

 “This place gave me a chance to start over,” Jaiya said.
 “And for my five-year-old daughter,” she added, pausing for a moment, “that means everything.”

-Sheila McGirl is director of development for the Diocese of Wilmington.
+Sheila O’Hagan McGirl is director of development for the Diocese of Wilmington.